 Champagne House to Visit in Epernay

 We really like that it’s possible to walk between each of them, because the tastings are full glass pours.
 You’ll want to have time to enjoy it, rather than skipping quickly between them.

 You’ll learn the history of the family, the Champagne and the area from the guide as you walk along.
 The tour ends with a tasting.
-You can choose between a Traditional Tour, Imperial Tour or Grand Vintage Tour.
-Prices range from 25-40€.
+You can choose between a Signature Tour, Imperial Tour or Grand Vintage Tour.
+Prices range from 40-75€.

 Location: 20 Avenue de Champagne, 51200 Épernay